Law

 - Assisting Researchers With Finding the Right Publisher

 - The Research Support section also assists aspiring writers with identifying the right journal and publisher for their work.
-It does this by using specialised online tools such as Think-Check-and Submit and publishers’ journal finders.
+It does this by using specialised online tools such as Think-Check-and-Submit and publishers’ journal finders.

-- Support is also given for authors to avoid predatory publishers by publishing the Beall’s List of predatory publishers.
+- Support is also given for authors to avoid predatory publishers by publishing Beall’s List of predatory publishers.

 Steps in the research process